spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/standard-filters-backend-and-frontend-technical-details.md

 Thus, each filter is rendered by another molecule according to its name and type.

-You can see the list of all available filters by going into `vendor/spryker-shop/catalog-page/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules` directory.
+You can see the list of all available filters by going into the `vendor/spryker-shop/catalog-page/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules` directory.